backstage/backstage/.changeset/purple-dolls-change.md

 '@backstage/plugin-playlist': patch
 ---

-Displaying an alert popup everytime the Playlist is created or deleted
+Displaying an alert popup every time the Playlist is created or deleted